twinfoundation/engine/packages/engine-server-types/docs/reference/interfaces/IEngineServerConfig.md

 > `optional` **attestationComponent**: `IEngineCoreTypeConfig`\<`AttestationComponentConfig`\>[]

-Attestation component profile options which can be overridden by individual components by specifying types other than default.
+Attestation component options which can be overridden by individual components by specifying types other than default.

 ##### auditableItemGraphComponent?